moonlitpath1/force_and_moments_transformation_to_LCS/README.md

 # Force and Moments Transformation Tool - User Manual
 1. input proper csv path for csv file containing force and moment and lcs data in env file, in proper format, as specified.
-2. run code lcs_transform to get output vectors in lsc format.
+2. run code lcs_transform to get output vectors in lsc format
+3. also exports data in CSV file into a folder as defined